-X II and ∞, are the three of the main symbols used for Kinesiology and Brain gym integration balances.
-These images symbolise either a left, right brain dominance or more importantly whole brain integration.
-The X is a symbol of full brain integration while the ∞ is the movement pattern the cross follows during the balancing process.
-The infinity symbol stems from the Tibetan energy work to heal and harmonise the bodies energy and has been adapted into actions for child development especially for focusing on left and right dominate movements that cross the midline.
+X II and ∞, are the three main symbols used for Kinesiology and Braingym integration balances.
+These images symbolise left, right-brain dominance or, most importantly, whole-brain integration.
+The X symbolises full brain integration while the ∞ is the movement pattern the cross follows during the balancing process.
+The infinity symbol stems from the Tibetan energy work to heal and harmonise the body’s energy.
+The symbol’s kinetic movement has been adapted into actions for child development, especially for focusing on left and dominant right movements that cross the midline.

-It is a common understanding the importance of recognising the different child’s developmental stage and the changes that occur during childhood.
-We recognise these stages only as an opportunity to monitor and map rather than to fixate upon.
-One of my favourite stages is to watch them learning left and right coordination and to successfully integrate these movements together.
-I would play around with the kids, placing their spoon in their non-dominated hand and watching them put it down to pick it up with their ‘favored’ hand.
-I especially loved watching the paint a picture on the easel and use their left hand to paint the left side and their right hand to paint the right.
-But my all-time favorite small kid’s entertainment is encouraging them to jump with 2 feet and not being able to get both feet off the ground at the same time.
-As cute as this phase is with growth and development it will soon fade.
+It has become a common understanding of the importance of recognising the different child’s developmental stages and the changes during childhood.
+We recognise these stages only as an opportunity to monitor and map rather than fixate.
+Watching them learn left and right coordination and successfully integrate these movements is one of my favourite stages.
+I would play around with the kids, placing their spoon in their non-dominant hand and watching them put it down to pick it up with their ‘favoured’ hand.
+I especially loved watching them paint a picture on the easel and use their left hand to paint the left side and their right hand to paint the right.
+But my all-time favourite small kid’s entertainment is encouraging them to jump with 2 feet and not get both feet off the ground simultaneously.
+As cute as this phase is with growth and development, it will soon fade.

 On numerous occasions, I spoke about this concept with my Mum (Early Education Trained), especially while my kids were young and learning to eat with a spoon.
-She spoke about simple activities they use to include into their programming for kindergarten programmes to encourage young kids to cross the midline reinforcing neurological path way.
-When I sit and considering that her training is over 36 years old, one would assume that the education system had midline development sorted.
-Considering things deeper I released that this development phase is more observed and not specifically developed within any form of directly practice outside of specific OT directed activities.
-But given the current change in kids play and outdoor exportation kids are not moving, playing and exploring as they once did 20 years ago, let alone 10.
+She reminisced about the simple activities they included in their kindergarten programs to encourage young kids to cross the midline reinforcing neurological pathway.
+When I sit and consider that her training is over 36 years old, one would assume that the education system had midline development sorted.
+Thinking more profoundly, I realised that this development phase is more observed and not explicitly developed within direct practice outside of specific OT-directed activities.
+But given the current change in kids’ play and outdoor exportation, kids are not moving, playing and exploring as they once did 20 years ago, let alone 10.

-As a High school Physical Education teacher, often I will notice that some students still exhibit midline issues when performing simple movement skills at aged 12-15.
-Sometimes as the teacher I will need to pulse and revisit this early stage of development by coming back to the basics fundamental movements skills.
-Teaching simple left and right-side movements phases that are easily repeated until the movement is an easy way to strengthen these pathways.
-Fun age appropriate movement phases that challenge whole brain integration will drastically improve a student’s movement and confidence in the classroom and playground.
-As a teacher, I will often put such movement phases into a class warm up so that the students experience them, without any specific awareness of doing so.
+As a high school physical education teacher, I often notice that some students still exhibit midline issues when performing simple movement skills at ages 12 to 15.
+Sometimes, as the teacher, I will need to pulse and revisit this early development stage by returning to fundamental movement skills, teaching simple left and right-side movement phases that are easily repeated to strengthen these pathways.
+Fun age-appropriate movement phases that challenge whole-brain integration will drastically improve students’ movement and confidence in the classroom and playground.
+As a teacher, I often put such movement phases into a class warm-up so that the students experience them without any specific awareness.

-Reading and writing, for some individuals can exhibit the midline disorientated and may become easily confused from specific letters.
-This is where taking the time to reinforce movements that crossing the midline, can help to set down any letter or number reversal issues and where the infinity symbol reveals its true magic.
+Reading and writing, for some individuals, can exhibit midline disorientation and may become easily confused by specific letters.
+Kinesiology and Braingym-focused movement that reinforces movement pathways across the midline can help resolve letter or number reversal issues.
+As a Kinesiologist rather than a teacher, the infinity symbol of balance reveals its true magic.

 All letters within the alphabet can be traced into the infinity symbol.
-The infinity symbol when drawn in front of the body is a shape that crosses the midline and allows for any jerky movement when tracing to be practiced until smooth.
-Within a specific kinesiology balance the Kinesiologist would muscle test specifics like letters and stress emotions and address these within the balance.
-After which the client would trace over the infinity symbol several times and then write any letters or numbers experiencing trouble with.
-I have written about this simple balance within a previous post, and provided a printable template in the resources section.
-The aim is to continue movement until smooth and no longer causing stress.
+When the infinity symbol is drawn in the air before the body, any jerky movement can be seen more quickly.
+Within a specific kinesiology balance, the Kinesiologist would muscle test specifics like letters and stress emotions and address these within the balance.
+After which, the client would trace over the infinity symbol several times and then write any letters or numbers experiencing trouble.
+I have written about this simple balance in a previous social media post and provided a printable template in the resources section.
+The aim is to continue the movement until smooth and no longer causes stress.

-Fun activities for kids -Infinity for Brain integration
+Fun activities for kids adding the Infinity pattern into play for Brain integration

 Simple Sporting skills that reinforce crossing the midline

-- Totem tennis, aiming to hit the ball from both sides will benefit both hand eye coordination and arm strength for writing as well and eye tracking for reading.
-This is one of my favorite for the boys.
+- Totem tennis, aiming to hit the ball from both sides, will benefit both hand-eye coordination, arm strength for writing and eye-tracking for reading.

-- Repetitive activities that reinforce the cross-crawl action, bike riding, swimming, bilateral paddling and bush walking.
-Remember here to be mindful of scooter use development of dominate side, uneven leg strength and pelvis position.
+- Activities that repeatedly reinforce the cross-crawl action, like bike riding, swimming, bilateral paddling and bushwalking, are fantastic (This rules out the popular scooter as it typically only develops the dominant side, uneven leg strength and a tilted pelvis position).